Danny Williams (boxer): Williams vs. Sosnowski

 He was due to face John McDermott in a rematch at York Hall on 8 November 2008, but McDermott withdrew due to a rib injury.
 Williams also faced a bout with Francois Botha on 30 November 2008 in Egypt.
 Polish fighter Albert Sosnowski was called in as a late replacement for McDermott.

+Williams vs. McDermott II

 Williams suffered a shock defeat by 8th-round TKO and as a result the Botha fight was called off.
 The McDermott rematch was finally arranged for 2 May 2009 in a defence of the British Heavyweight Championship belt that Williams held.
 Williams won the match in a points victory over McDermott.

 Prizefighter

 Williams took part in the Prizefighter tournament on 2 October 2009.
 In the run up to the tournament Williams said he would knock out Audley Harrison and show himself as the best British heavyweight.
 In his first bout on the night, Carl Baker from Sheffield beat Williams on points after knocking him down twice in the opening round.